teamforus/research/poc015-cryptography/README.md

 Advantages
 * Features.
 Functionality varies between different libraries with each having its own focus, but generally they provide a richer feature set than the native crypto API.
-* Browser support Because they are a pure JavaScript implementation, libraries are less dependent on the browser the application runs in.
+* Browser support.
+Because they are a pure JavaScript implementation, libraries are less dependent on the browser the application runs in.

 Disadvantages
 * Security.
 Implementation of cryptographic functions in JavaScript is considered insecure.
 Basically it is as secure as the JavaScript application can be made in the browser.
 If for example a JavaScript injection attack is possible, the users private key could easily be found by an attacker.